Yes, I know that’s always a frightening proposition. What can I say?

 And yet, because I believe that gratitude is perhaps the most overlooked virtue in the modern age, I’ll tell you what I do owe to the two most influential men in my life:

 First, My Dad.
 What a towering giant of a man.
-A war hero of World War II who saw service in Anzio, Egypt and North Africa, the product of a good, but not elite, British public (that means private in the US) school who was promoted at the age of about 24 to the rank of Major in the British Army.
-Following his military career, he joined the Colonial Service (post forthcoming shortly, about the changes in that organization following the war), and enjoyed a storied career in Nigeria from about 1947 to 1963.
+A war hero of World War II who saw service in Anzio, Egypt and North Africa, the product of a good, but not elite, British public (that means private in the US) school who was promoted at the age of about 24 to the rank of (the youngest) Major in the British Army.
+Following his military career, he joined the Colonial Service and enjoyed a storied career in Nigeria from about 1947 to 1963.
 At that point, he retired from the Colonial Service, moved to the United States, where he was awarded a fellowship to Harvard (to write a couple of books, which he did–ultimately he wrote over a dozen), during which time his immediate supervisor at the Center for International Affairs was a young up-and-comer named Henry Kissinger.
 Then to Duquesne University in Pittsburgh, where he was a beloved teacher of African history and the Hausa language, until his retirement in 1978.

 My mother wasn’t an easy woman to live with.
 Today, we’d probably tag her as “bipolar” without a second thought.
 She was brilliant, energetic, sociable, and lovely.
 Until she wasn’t.
 Sometimes, she’d seem to be in the grip of what Churchill called “the black dog,” and nothing could rouse her from her bed, nothing could please her, nothing could bring her out of herself.
 She’d shriek at her husband and children.
 She’d act out in public in embarrassing and mortifying ways (a useful lesson for me, later in life, as it turned out–eventually I came to understand that such behavior was all about her, and nothing about me).
 There were times when she acted so hatefully, and so awfully towards my Dad that it was inexplicable to me that he stuck it out and stayed with her.